Unimodular measures on the space of all Riemannian manifolds: Spaces of Riemannian manifolds

-defined on all of $M $.
-As $M $ and $L_x $ are both complete, connected Riemannian manifolds, this $f $ is a Riemannian covering map.

-Claim \ref {Arzela} will eventually follow from Arzela-Ascoli's theorem.
-The first step is to construct a metric on $X$ with respect to which the maps $f_i $ are uniformly lipschitz, and the second is to show that the images of the $f_i $ are contained in some compact subset of $X $, so that Arzela-Ascoli applies.
+\begin{proof}The first step is to construct a metric on $X$ with respect to which the maps $f_i $ are uniformly lipschitz, and the second is to show that the images of the $f_i $ are contained in some compact subset of $X $, so that Arzela-Ascoli applies.

 In \cite [Lemma 4.33]{Lessabrownian}, Lessa shows that any \emph {compact} Riemannian foliated space $X $ admits a metric $d$ that is \emph {adapted} to the leafwise Riemannian structure: i.e.\ when $x,y$ lie on the same leaf, their leafwise distance is at least $d(x,y)$.
 The idea is to first construct pseudo-metrics on $X $ that vanish outside of a given foliated chart $\BR ^ d\times T \longrightarrow X$, by combining the leafwise metrics $d_t$ with the distance $d_T$ in $T $.
 Then, one covers $X$ with a finite number of such charts, and sums the resulting pseudo-metrics to give an adapted metric on $X $.